-STOP 17: Just before the opening in the stone wall at Greenwood Park there are some highly fractured and scattered outcrops of the Lynn Volcanic Complex (Zwh, image to right).
+STOP 17: Just before the opening in the stone wall at Greenwood Park there are some highly fractured and scattered outcrops of crystal tuff in the Wakefield Formation (Zlvx, image to right).
 This formation underlies the low area of the park beneath the artificial fill and the Stone Zoo across Pond Street.
 Outcrops of this formation are poor because it is highly fractured, and it was easily eroded during glaciation.
 Fracturing is due to an E-W trending fault that runs along the base of the hill made of the Westboro Fm. just to the north.